- Check out current resident bios (below).

 Amanda Mayer, MD

-What I Like About the Twin Cities: The huge variety of cultural activities, such as film festivals, music venues, art museums, and unique restaurants, means there’s always something fun to do.
+Why the Twin Cities?
+The huge variety of cultural activities means there is always something fun to do, like visit film festivals, music venues, art museums, and unique restaurants.

 Rashmi Narayana, MBBS